escobard/aws-cloud-apps/client/ui/README.md

 # UI

-A simple React User Interface(UI) to interact with Notes CRUD operations.
+A simple React User Interface (UI) to interact with Notes CRUD operations.

-## Requirements
+## Quickstart

 [Node.js v20+](https://nodejs.org/en/) is required.

 A valid `.env` is required.
 Refer to `.env.example` for the environment variables that the application expects.

-## Quickstart

 With the following commands, you can quickly populate environment variables from `.env` within a bash terminal: